-In academic publishing we look for high quality, original books that can advance learning and research.
+Helen Barton: In academic publishing, such as Cambridge University Press, we look for high quality, original books that can advance learning and research.
 A good monograph presents new and innovative ideas, and forges new directions for a field.
 A good textbook introduces a topic in a way that inspires students to learn.
 In order to get published, you should demonstrate that your book can achieve those things.

 2. What do I need to do to put a good book proposal together to catch your editorial eye?